- Future Students

 Graduate Programs in Speech-Language Pathology

 Our graduate curriculum is part of a cooperative program with Washington State University, called the University Programs in Communication Disorders (UPCD), located in the Health Sciences Building at the Riverpoint campus in Spokane, WA.
-The Communication Disorders graduate program at Eastern Washington University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA).
+The Master's of Science education program in speech-language pathology at Eastern Washington University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.

 The Master of Science degree is designed to equip the student with the academic and clinical skills required to function as a competent entry-level speech-language pathologist.